-- Graham McNicol, Vice President, Director, Administration, voting.
+- David Kates, Vice President, Director, Administration, voting.

 - The President shall preside at all membership meetings.
 They shall present at each annual meeting of the club an annual report of the work of the club.
 They shall appoint all committees temporary or permanent.
 They shall see all books, reports and certificates required by law are properly kept and filed.
 They shall be one of the officers who may sign cheques or drafts of the club.
 They shall have such powers as may be reasonably construed as belonging to the chief executive of any organization.

 - The Vice President shall in the event of the absence or inability of the president to exercise their office become acting president of the club with all the rights, privileges and powers as if they had been duly elected president.